angular/angular/modules/core/docs/01_templates.md

   This is done to allow early detection of errors in the templates.
 * *Safe dereference*: Expressions `user.name` where `user` is null will throw `NullPointerException` in the langugage.
   In contrast Angular will silently ignore `null` on `user`.
-This is done because Views often have to wait for the data to arrive from the backend and many fields will be null until the data arrives.
-Safe dereference so cammon in the Views, that we have made it the default.
+This is done because Views often have to wait for the data to arrive from the backend and many fields will be `null` until the data arrives.
+Safe dereference is so common in the Views, that we have made it the default.
 * *Single expression*: An expression must be a single statemnet. (i.e. no `;`)
 * *No assignments*: Binding expressions can not contain assignments.